Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Methods

 When considering the folded normal distribution, it is crucial to acknowledge that

-This means that two distinct parameter values $\pm\mu$ can yield the same density, creating a non-identifiability problem.
-This makes the likelihood-based estimation of $\mu$ challenging, as the observed data cannot uniquely determine the true value of $\mu$.
-This non-identifiability issues can be easily overcome by restricting to cases where $\mu \ge 0$ using, for example, a prior distribution for $\mu$ with nonnegative support in a Bayesian framework.
+This means that two distinct parameter values, $\pm\mu$ yield the same density, causing a non-identifiability problem.
+This complicates likelihood-based estimation of $\mu$ since observed data cannot uniquely determine its true value.
+This issue is easily resolved by restricting $\mu \ge 0$, for instance, by using a prior distribution with non-negative support in a Bayesian framework.